 - (a) Assisted Unit rent will be restricted in accordance with the NHTF rent and income limits in 24 CFR 93.302. - (1) ELI tenants.
-The rent plus utilities of an ELI tenant shall not exceed the greater of 30 percent of the federal poverty line or 30 percent of the income of a family whose annual income equals 30 percent of the median income for the area, as determined by HUD, with adjustments for the number of bedrooms in the unit.
-HUD will publish the NHTF rent limits on an annual basis. - (b) The income of each tenant must be determined initially in accordance with 24 CFR 93.151.
-In addition, in each year during the period of affordability (up to 55 years), the project owner must reexamine each tenant's annual income in accordance with one of the options in 24 CFR 93.151(c) selected by the Recipient and as identified in the tenant selection plan. - (c) Over-income tenants.
+The rent plus utilities of an ELI tenant shall not exceed the greater of 30 percent of the federal poverty line, or 30 percent of the income of a family whose annual income equals 30 percent of the median income for the area, as determined by HUD, with adjustments for the number of bedrooms in the unit.
+HUD will publish the NHTF rent limits on an annual basis.
+Rents will be further restricted in accordance with rent and income limits submitted by the Sponsor in its application for the Program loan, approved by the Department, and set forth in the Regulatory Agreement. - (b) The income of each tenant must be determined initially in accordance with 24 CFR 93.151.
+In addition, in each year during the period of affordability (up to 55 years), the project owner must reexamine each tenant's annual income in accordance with one of the options in 24 CFR 93.151(c), selected by the Recipient, and as identified in the tenant selection plan. - (c) Over-income tenants.
 Assisted Units continue to qualify as affordable housing despite a temporary noncompliance caused by increases in the incomes of existing tenants if actions satisfactory to HUD are being taken to ensure that all vacancies are filled in accordance with 24 CFR Part 93.302(g) until the noncompliance is corrected.